yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-RemoteProc.rst

 ------------

 This section documents how to initialize, load, start and stop remote cores from U-Boot prompt.
-Following remotecores support is available in U-boot:
+Following remotecores support is available in U-boot for K3 devices.
+However the actual remote cores deployed depends on the specific SoC used:

 -  Cortex-R5F in Lockstep more
 -  Cortex-R5F in split mode
+-  Cortex-M4F
 -  C66x DSP
 -  C71x DSP